WorldHealthOrganization/smart-immunizations-measles-catopia/input/pagecontent/index.md

 ### Disclaimer
 The specification herewith documented is a demo working specification and may not be used for any implementation purposes.
 This draft is provided without warranty of completeness or consistency and the official publication supersedes this draft.
 No liability can be inferred from the use or misuse of this specification or its consequences.
-This has been done by the AMAZING, Nelly Nyaga